 It's been just over three months since we gave you an exclusive look at EnergySense, Google's attempt to jump start their home management offerings.
 Now it looks like they're ending support for the project, closing down the web and Android apps that are currently in the test phase.
 This is the email sent to the EnergySense testers from Google.

 Greetings Trusted Testers,

 Our Trusted Tester trial has come to an official close, and in the next two weeks Google will stop actively supporting EnergySense.
-As of March 31, the EnergySense web and mobile apps will stop working, although your thermostat will continue to operate with its regular schedule.

 Yesterday, The Information reported that Google is rumored to be working on smart thermostats, in a renewed bid to help users manage their home energy (and interior climate).
 Information on the project is sparse so far, but Google hopes it will be a successful follow-up to the unsuccessful PowerMeter, a service that was killed off due to apparent scaling difficulties.